 It is important not to increase heat levels within the swollen leg, this is of significant importance when looking to reduce any form of inflammation or swelling and particularly with 'windgall swelling'.
 In this regard, traditional magnetic devices creating a pulse should be avoided as they create heat via the oscillating nature of their magnet fields.
 Many of these traditional products will indicate a maximum length of time their magnets can be worn, and indication of how they increase heat around the horses leg.

-A low-cost and natural treatment often deployed includes the use of cold compresses and bandages.
+A low-cost and natural treatment often deployed includes the use of cold compresses and bandages, or investment in a set of Coolboots.
 These are generally time-consuming to apply and maintain and simply 'cover the issue'.

 Anti-inflammatory medications or NSAIDS are widely used to help reduce inflammation, however, with the side effects they can cause many users will resist the need unless the horse is showing signs of pain.